Frequently Asked Questions (FAQ)

 What do I do if the drug is not in the formulary?

 Occasionally you might find an area, or a particular drug or appliance, where there is no guidance in the formulary or in PACEF bulletins.
 The formulary is continuously being updated and this particular area or drug may never have been requested for review.
-Please contact the Medicines Optimisation team (licb.mo@nhs.net) if any further clarification is required or ask the prescriber to complete a New Drug Request form and forward to the Medicines Optimisation inbox.
+Please ask the initiating prescriber to complete a New Drug Request form and forward to the Medicines Optimisation inbox at licb.mo@nhs.net.

 I have been asked to prescribe a RED drug, what should I do?